 We gratefully acknowledge the ongoing support of our followers on Patreon.

 antilang., a magazine of literary brevity

-antilang. is a free online literary magazine with a focus on concision and precision.
+antilang. is a free, online, and open-access literary magazine with a focus on concision and precision.

 Our goal is to publish three issues per year as well as a collected annual print issue.

 These audio clips feature works that especially benefit from being heard rather than just read.
 We upload individual pieces as previews and link them to our website and social media.
 We then launch soundbite on YouTube for anyone wishing to listen to the pieces as a collected volume and post an embedded link in our website.
 Previous volumes of soundbite can be accessed through our archive.

 We are currently redesigning soundbite as a podcast, so stay tuned!

 We hope to publish three issues annually: